 For a given wound, we must find out some quantitative and qualitative attributes for assessing the healing state.
 As quantitative attributes we measure its surface area and its volume (evaluating depth).
 The original image is processed with the purpose to emphasize the distinction between wound and non-wound area.
 We use some general methods to enhance the image, because we must exaggerate the distinction between wound and non-wound.
-As an example, for individuals with fair skin, we lighten the images and then view them using shades of green with the red and blue minimized.
-This way more clearly exhibit the borders of the wound than in the original image.
-Removal of the red and blue leaves the wound black and the rest of the image green.
-For images of individuals with dark skin, both the red and green are accentuated while the blue is minimized.
-This procedure also leaves the nonwound area green, but colours the wound red.
-In either case, the wound can easily be distinguished from the non-wound without difficulty.
+For this purpose, we apply a special type of convolution kernel (Guinot, 2006), named edge detection filter.
+In previous works were applied some interpolation with pixel information for this purpose, but we think that applying a convolution kernel is more efficacious.
 We implement e-tools that will enable to assess the current state of the wound and to gain insight into the wound evolution, by comparing the series of wound data collected over time.
 Based on this knowledge we can design an e-tool for simulating the process of wound healing.
-The colour image processing is the most acceptable automatic method of objectively and reproducibly analysing skin wounds and lesions.
+The colour image processing is the most acceptable automatic non-invasive method of objectively and reproducibly analysing skin wounds and lesions.